 Managers of every section of the Schuylkill River Trail rely heavily on the efforts of volunteers to help maintain the trail and improve the experience of all those who use it.
 A wide range of volunteer opportunities exist based on commitment, experience required and physical capabilities, so there is bound to be something to suit everyone.

-Schuylkill River Heritage Area
+Schuylkill River Greenways NHA

 Schuylkill River Trail Ambassador Program